kroman0/products/quintagroup.quills.extras/trunk/quintagroup/quills/extras/tests/extras_fixedBugs.rst

 commenting slightly different from standard one.
 That is whay I change some testing code.

-#XXX quintagroup.quills.extras fix (because of using quintagorup.plonecomments)
+#XXX quintagroup.quills.extras fix (because of using quintagorup.plonecomments),
-And took into consideration #119
+#XXX and also take #119 issue into consideration.

     >>> try:
     ...     browser.getControl("Publish").click()